 The vines grow in Aeolian sand and clay derived from flint which, in turn, is sitting on a layer of limestone.

-After harvesting in small crates, the grapes undergo carbonic maceration for a period of twelve days in 2020.
-The juice was then pressed and left on skins for one to two weeks and then is racked off to large concrete tanks.
+After harvesting in small crates, the grapes undergo carbonic maceration for a period of twenty one days in 2022.
+The juice was then pressed and left on skins for one to two weeks and then is racked off to large concrete tanks for 6 months.

 It is fresh, lively, full of flavour and, above all, delicious.
 Good for drinking anytime, anywhere.